-When awarding a contract using traditional competitive bidding, the city may only consider a bidder's safety record in regards to the bidder's "responsiveness" if notice has been given that such a criteria is relevant.
-Specifically, the governing body must have adopted a written definition and criteria for assessing the bidder's safety record, and must have given notice in the bid specifications that the safety record will be considered.
-Of course, any decision that the city makes must not be arbitrary or capricious.
-39
+When awarding a contract using traditional competitive bidding, the city may only consider a bidder's safety record in regards to the bidder's "responsiveness" if notice has been given that such a criterion is relevant.
+Specifically, the governing body must have adopted a written definition and criteria for assessing the bidder's safety record and must have given notice in the bid specifications that the safety record will be considered.
+Of course, any decision that the city makes must not be arbitrary or capricious.38 bidder who provides goods or services at the "best value" for the city using the following criteria39: